TUSEKELELE (Let’s Celebrate)

 (Independent)

-Larry Maluma is a quiet achiever who, since migrating to Australia from Zambia in 1986, has gone about establishing himself as one of the very few African – Australian reggae recording artists.
-A chart-topper in his native land, Larry has established a firm following in his adopted country via his previous eight releases – which include Hallelujah, Man and woman, Nuff is enough, Motion, Roots and Herbs and his most recent compilation, A good cause.
+Larry Maluma is a quiet achiever who, since migrating to Australia from Zambia in 1986, has gone about establishing himself as one of the very few African-Australian reggae recording artists.
+A chart-topper in his native land, Larry has established a firm following in his adopted country via his previous eight releases – which include Hallelujah, Man and Woman, Nuff is Enough, Motion, Roots & Herbs and his most recent compilation, A Good Cause.

 This is an eminently enjoyable album that is well-produced and displays some true musicianship.
 Maluma is definitely an artist to be supported.